telehash/telehash.github.io/v3/channels/box.md

 BODY: id1, id2, id3
 ```

-The BODY is the list of binary 64-bit box IDs with messages waiting, only the first 120 IDs are included, any additional are sent in the next message on the channel.
+The BODY is the list of binary 64-bit box IDs with messages waiting, only 120 IDs are included per message and any additional are sent in the next message on the channel.

-The quota is an array of two unsigned integers where the first number is how many total waiting messages there are for the recipient, and the second is how many messages the sender is willing to cache for the recipient.
+The quota is an array of two unsigned integers where the first number is how many total bytes of messages there are in all boxes for the recipient, and the second is the total bytes the sender is willing to cache for the recipient.

 No additional data is returned (such as size of each box, timestamps, or sorting) in order to minimize the metadata the sender is required to maintain.